Data set (IBM mainframe): Partitioned data set

 An improvement of this scheme is a Partitioned Data Set Extended (PDSE or PDS/E, sometimes just libraries) introduced with DFSMSdfp for MVS/XA and MVS/ESA systems.
 A PDS/E library can store program objects or other types of members, but not both.
 BPAM cannot process a PDS/E containing program objects.

 PDS/E structure is similar to PDS and is used to store the same types of data.
 However, PDS/E files have a better directory structure which does not require pre-allocation of directory blocks when the PDS/E is defined (and therefore does not run out of directory blocks if not enough were specified).
 Also, PDS/E automatically stores members in such a way that compression operation is not needed to reclaim "dead" space.
 PDS/E files can only reside on DASD in order to use the directory structure to access individual members.

 Generation Data Group

-A Generation Data Group (GDG) is a group of non-VSAM data sets that are successive generations of historically-related data stored on an IBM mainframe (running OS or DOS/VSE).
+A Generation Data Group (GDG) is a group of non-VSAM data sets that are successive generations of historically-related data stored on an IBM mainframe (running OS/360 and its successors or DOS/360 and its successors).